 Next, create two state machines on the same layer.

-Both state machines created are set to AnimationClip with “Loop Time” unchecked at 2.
+Both state machines created are set to AnimationClip with “Loop Time” unchecked at Step 2.

-Finally, right-click on the state machine and click “Make Transition” to connect each of them with a transition.
+Finally, right-click on the state machine and click “Make Transition” to connect both of them with a Transition.